ONECUT1

 One cut homeobox 1 is a protein that in humans is encoded by the ONECUT1 gene.

+Structure

+This gene encodes a member of the Cut homeobox family of transcription factors.

 Function

-This gene encodes a member of the Cut homeobox family of transcription factors.
 Expression of the encoded protein is enriched in the liver, where it stimulates transcription of liver-expressed genes, and antagonizes glucocorticoid-stimulated gene transcription.
 This gene may influence a variety of cellular processes including glucose metabolism, cell cycle regulation, and it may also be associated with cancer.
+It is important for the differentiation of pancreas endocrine cells.

+Clinical significance

+Mutations in ONECUT1 are involved in juvenile diabetes.
 Alternative splicing results in multiple transcript variants.